ErikRundberg/Mortage-plan-test/README.md

 This application creates Customers from a text file.
 The file contains customer name, total loan amount, interest rate and loan period.
 All of the customers then get their monthly mortgage calculated.
-There are a terminal- and web version.
+There is a terminal- and a web version.
 The web version also allows the user to put in their own values.

 The web version is also hosted on AWS.

 ## Table of Contents